dannytlake/next-prefetch-bug-current-route/README.md

 ## Next/Link prefetches current page

 This repository demonstrates an issue with the `next/link` component where it prefetches the current page that the browser is currently viewing.
-This is a waste of network + cpu resources.
+This is a waste of network + cpu resources, as the page data has already been retrieved.

 This bug is reproducable in next@canary and react@beta: